snigi-gupta/tmpFever/README.md

 Download the dataset by running the script `download-data.sh`.
 Create the wikipedia db by either downloading the pages and processing them to create a database, or download the preprocessed .db file by running `download-preprocessed.sh`

+The NER model and MongoDB dump can be found [here](https://drive.google.com/drive/folders/1ByZIHFB5816RHSroIaRkvuullPBppBxQ?usp=sharing)
+The Siamese Network weights can be found [here](https://drive.google.com/drive/folders/1I6zLth9NtvqvSrYAitkCsLEiWm0bpRcu?usp=sharing)
 The ESIM model weights can be found [here](https://drive.google.com/drive/folders/1LLaNqWyTsskAIj_aw5UeRe5SE-vdK9rV?usp=sharing)
-The NER model and MongoDB dump can be found [here](https://drive.google.com/drive/folders/1ByZIHFB5816RHSroIaRkvuullPBppBxQ?usp=sharing)

 ### Wikipedia
 Download pre-processed Wiki Dump